Decoding 47.5 kg in lbs: A full breakdown to Weight Conversion and Understanding Units

 Q: Is the conversion factor always exactly 2.20462 lbs/kg?

 A: No, the conversion factor is an approximation.
-The exact conversion is a slightly longer decimal, but 2.20462 provides sufficient accuracy for most applications.
+Think about it: the exact conversion is a slightly longer decimal, but 2.
+20462 provides sufficient accuracy for most applications.

 Q: Why are there two different systems of measurement?